versionone/api-docs-staging/src/markdown-pages/bulk/index.md

-The bulk api can be used to make several operations in a single HTTP request!
+The bulk api can be used to make several operations in a single HTTP request.